cecidisi/uRank/README.md

 Full list of initizialization options:

-   * tagCloudRoot: {string} DOM selector for tag cloud container
+   * tagCloudRoot: {string} DOM selector for tagCloud container
-   * tagBoxRoot:  {string} DOM selector for tag box container
+   * tagBoxRoot:  {string} DOM selector for tagBox container
-   * contentListRoot:  {string} DOM selector for tag content list container
+   * contentListRoot:  {string} DOM selector for contentList container
-   * visCanvasRoot:  {string} DOM selector for tag cloud container
+   * visCanvasRoot:  {string} DOM selector for visCanvas container
-   * docViewerRoot:  {string} DOM selector for tag cloud container
+   * docViewerRoot:  {string} DOM selector for docViewer container
    * tagColorArray: {array} (optional) HEX color strings for tags in Tag Cloud.
 It should be a palette for sequential data (see colorbrewer2.org)
    * queryTermColorArray: {array} (optional) HEX color strings for tags in Tag Box.
 It should be a palette for qualitative data (see colorbrewer2.org)